HariVP03/master-covidality/README.md

 ### Todos

+ - [x] Connect to MySQL via Python
+ - [x] Setup Django templates
- - Configure Travis CI and connect it to this repository
+ - [ ] Configure Travis CI and connect it to this repository
- - Make the daily forms and connect them to the databse
+ - [ ] Make the daily forms and connect them to the databse
- - Fix some bugs in the database connector
+ - [ ] Fix some bugs in the database connector